 \lb{sec8} In this work, the Jacobian conjecture is directly studied by way of the partial differential equations it prompts.
 These equations are first order, nonlinear, and expressed in terms of the sum of all principal minors of the Jacobian matrix of the nonlinear part of the polynomial map.
-In two dimensions, the equation may be reduced into a homogeneous Monge--Amp\'{e}re equation whose solutions uncover an invariance structure between the variables which may be exploited effectively beyond two dimensions.
+In two dimensions, the equation may be reduced into a homogeneous Monge--Amp\`{e}re equation whose solutions uncover an invariance structure between the variables which may be exploited effectively beyond two dimensions.
 As a consequence, in any general $n$ dimension ($n\geq2$), solutions depending on $n-1$ arbitrary polynomial functions are obtained, which give rise to polynomial maps of arbitrarily high degrees, satisfying the Jacobian conjecture.
-The maps may or may not be homogeneous, depending on the choice of these arbitrary functions.
+The maps may or may not be homogeneous, depending on the choice of these arbitrary polynomial functions.
 Interestingly and practically, for these maps, the inverse maps are of similar structures and can be constructed immediately using the established invariance property, either partial or full, relating the two sets of variables in consideration.
-More importantly, it is demonstrated that the Jacobian problem enjoys a multiply parametrized reformulation which splits the Jacobian equation into a system of coupled equations that may be integrated completely and explicitly such that the nonzero Jacobian condition is necessary and sufficient to ensure that the polynomial map is invertible and possesses a polynomial inverse map.
-This inverse map may be constructed schematically and explicitly in which no use is made of any invariance property.
-This result affirmatively settles such a multiply parametrized Jacobian conjecture in all dimensions.
+More importantly, it is demonstrated that the Jacobian problem enjoys a multiply parametrized reformulation which splits the Jacobian equation into a system of coupled equations that may be integrated effectively and explicitly such that the nonzero Jacobian condition ensures that the polynomial map is invertible and possesses a polynomial inverse map.
+This inverse map may be constructed schematically in which no use is made of any invariance property.
+This construction settles the multiply parametrized Jacobian problem in its general setting.

 {\bf Data availability statement:} The data that support the findings of this study are available within the article.

 {

 }